It4innovations/hyperqueue/docs/jobs/resources.md

 In the case of an indexed resource, the partial resource is always taken from a single index.
-It means that if there is an indexed resource with two indices that are both utilized on 0.75, then a task that ask for 0.5 of this resource will not be started, despite there is available 0.5 of the resource in total, because there is no single index that is free at least on 0.5.
+It means that if there is an indexed resource with two indices that are both utilized on 0.75, then a task that asks for 0.5 of this resource will not be started, despite there is available 0.5 of the resource in total, because there is no single index that is free at least on 0.5.

-If non-integer is bigger than 1, than integer part is always satisfied as whole indices and rest is a part of another index.
+If non-integer is bigger than 1, then integer part is always satisfied as whole indices and the rest is a part of another index.
-E.g. when you ask for 2.5 of an indexed resource, you will get 2 complete indices and one index allocated on 50%.
+E.g., when you ask for 2.5 of an indexed resource, you will get 2 complete indices and one index allocated on 50%.

 !!! note